dbisdorf/cortex-discord/README.md

 - Instead of **remove**, you may use **spend**, **delete**, or **subtract'**.
 - Instead of **stepup**, you may use **up**.
 - Instead of **stepdown**, you may use **down**.

+## Abandoned Games

+The bot will delete game information that no one has updated in 180 days.
+This purge occurs on a channel-by-channel basis.
+In other words, if you are running a game in a channel on your server, and you don't execute any game commands in that channel for 180 days, the bot will delete all game information from that channel.

 ## Hosting